 - Cook up the greens like you would collard greens and enjoy as a nutrient-dense vegetable side dish

-Not just good for warding off vampires (we kid!) garlic is also amazing for spicing up any dish, and research has shown that it comes with some powerful anti-inflammatory properties.
+Not just good for warding off vampires (we kid!) garlic is also amazing for spicing up any dish.
+Plus, research has shown that it comes with some powerful anti-inflammatory properties, thus why it’s on our list of foods that fight inflammation.

 If you’re worried about bad breath, that’s what teeth brushing, and mints are for — don’t be shy with your garlic!
 Dishes are so much more flavorful with a clove or two.